Dendro-X0/next-ecommercekit-monorepo/docs/frontend-architecture.md

 - The `Button` shim preserves legacy `asChild` by mapping it to a polymorphic `as` prop and merges className safely.
 - Dev-only warnings surface if `asChild` receives multiple children or a Fragment, helping prevent `React.Children.only` errors.

+### Button defaults
+- The app `Button` shim sets `type="button"` by default to prevent accidental form submission.
+For submit buttons inside forms, pass `type="submit"` explicitly.

+### Auth Client Helpers
+- Use the centralized helpers in `apps/web/src/lib/auth-client-helpers.ts` for all auth calls (sign in via email/username, magic link, sign up, profile updates, TOTP 2FA, backup codes).
+This avoids scattered casts and ensures consistent typings.

+### Accessibility & IDs
+- Avoid static `id` strings that can repeat across component instances.
+Use React’s `useId()` to generate stable, unique IDs and pair them with `htmlFor`/`aria-describedby` as needed.
+- Prefer semantic elements over ARIA roles when possible (e.g., use `<button>` instead of clickable `<div>`, use `<output>` for status messages instead of `<p role="status">`).

 ## Maintenance Scripts
 ```bash
 # List any direct Radix imports in app code